F-29/aparat/README.md

 ## About Aparat

-Aparat is a social network for sharing clips, movies, and funny stuff and as you know it already, it's FUN
+Aparat is a social network for sharing clips, movies, and funny stuff

 ## it build with:
 - **React.js**